A complex singlet extension of the Standard Model with a singlet fermion dark matter: Numerical study

 where Eq.~\eqref{del2} is used to obtain the second line.
 Therefore, the cancellation mechanism is realized by suppressing $\delta_2$ owing to $m_{h_1}\simeq m_{h_2}$.
 It should be emphasized that, however, even if $\delta_2$ is small, the cancellation mechanism will not work sufficiently for small $v_S$, i.e., $v_S$ should be of a moderate size.
 On the other hand, the requirements on the parameters from strong first-order EWPT conflict with those of the degenerate scalar scenario~\cite{Cho:2021itv}.
 It has been pointed out that the structure of the tree-level scalar potential predominantly induces strong first-order EWPT~\cite{Cho:2021itv}.
-In particular, the coupling $\delta_2$ plays an essential role in creating a potential barrier, which is required to make EWPT first-order, and as a result, sizable $\delta_2$ and small $v_S$ are needed.
-However, it is easy to see that, from Eq.~\eqref{del2}, the co-existence of sizable $\delta_2$ and small $v_s$ makes suppression of $\sigma_{\mathrm{SI}}^\chi$ weaker significantly.
-It means the cancellation mechanism by degenerate Higgs bosons and the condition realizing strong first-order EWPT conflict.
-An exception can be found at $m_\chi \approx 62.5~\mathrm{GeV}$ where the above two conditions compatible~\cite{Cho:2021itv}.
-However, since the DM mass $m_\chi$ is almost half of the mass of degenerate scalars, $m_{h_1} \approx m_{h_2} \approx 125~\mathrm{GeV}$, the relic density of the scalar DM is much smaller than the observed value, due to the resonant enhancement of the DM annihilation process mediated by $h_1$ and $h_2$.
-Therefore, in the following numerical study, we fix the scalar DM mass at $m_\chi = 62.5~\mathrm{GeV}$ with $m_{h_1} \approx m_{h_2}$ to satisfy the condition realizing the first-order EWPT and constraints from the direct detection experiments.
-Then, we investigate the possibility of the fermion DM to compensate for the lack of thermal relic abundance in the scalar DM.
+In the following, we briefly review the constraints imposed on the model parameters by the conditions of strong first-order EWPT, i.e., ${v_C}/{T_C}\gtrsim 1$, where the critical temperature $T_C$ represents the temperature when the potential has two degenerate minima, and the Higgs VEV at that time is written as $v_C$.

+The phase transition pattern of our model is $\qty(\langle H \rangle, \langle S \rangle)=(0,v_S') \to (v,v_S)$, where $\langle H \rangle$ and $\langle S \rangle$ denote the VEVs of the SM Higgs field $H$ and the singlet field $S$, respectively. $T_C$ and $v_C$ can be approximated as follows:\footnote{The $\Sigma_H$ in \eqref{vCTC} (and $\Sigma_S$ which will appear in \eqref{tdplvsd}) represents the two-point self-energy of $H$ ($S$) and is introduced when qualitatively discussing the effective potential at the finite temperature.
+The explicit expression of $\Sigma_H$ and $\Sigma_S$ can be found in ref.~\cite{Cho:2021itv}.
+We omit to give them here because they do not make a significant contribution to the strong first-order EWPT.}

+where quantities evaluated at $T_C$ have a subscript $C$.
+To make EWPT first-order, large $\delta_2$ and large $v_{SC}'$ are needed as is clear from Eq.~\eqref{vCTC}.
+As can be seen from Eq.~\eqref{del2}, large $\delta_2$ requires small $v_S$ to compensate for the difference in masses of two Higgs bosons.
+On the other hand, the cubic equation for $v_S'$ is obtained from the tadpole condition of the singlet vacuum $(0,v_S')$:

+When real solutions exist, $v_S'$ is scaled by $1/\sqrt{d_2}$, indicating that small $d_2$ is needed for a large $v_C$.
+In the degenerate scalar scenario, the representation of $d_2$ \eqref{d2} can be rewritten as